walker1461/loop-tech-eval/README.md

 ## Overview

 This project implements an end-to-end test suite using a data-driven approach.
 Test cases are defined in JSON and executed dynamically to reduce duplication and improve scalability.

-The tests validate task management functionality across different application views (ie. Web and Mobile).
+The tests validate task management functionality across different application views (e.g. Web and Mobile).

+---

+## Challenges

+By inspecting the DOM I found that the UI was built without strict semantic grouping or testing attributes.
+Columns are styled containers, and task cards are composed of nested headings, paragraphs and spans without strict hierarchy.

+To work with this structure, I used role-based selectors where possible and text-based assertions for tags.
+Parent traversal was used selectively to associate tasks with their respective columns when necessary.

+---

 ## Project Structure